benbjohnson/litestream.io/content/guides/systemd.md

 don't need to edit the service definition.
 The default path for the Litestream configuration is `/etc/litestream.yml`

 Litestream monitors one or more _databases_ and each of those databases replicates to one or more _replicas_.
 First, we'll create a basic configuration file.
-Make sure to replace replace your AWS credentials with your own, the bucket name with your bucket name, and update `MYUSER` to your local Linux username.
+Make sure to replace your AWS credentials with your own, the bucket name with your bucket name, and update `MYUSER` to your local Linux username.

 ```
 sudo cat > /etc/litestream.yml <<EOF